 Larry McGiboney passed away a few months before.
 For 26 years, he had taught music and directed the bands at Windber Area High School.
 Affectionately known as “Chuck” to his band students, Larry McGiboney taught music to concert band students for grades 6-12, and was director of the school’s band.
 He was known for his strict, no-nonsense teaching methods.
 Determined to never let his students fail, he encouraged them to be the best musicians they could be, knew each of his students by name, and gave them lessons to prepare them for honor band auditions.
 There was an extracurricular jazz band, for which Larry often recruited students.
 If a student didn’t play a jazz instrument, it was okay.
 “You can learn,” he would say.
 For the students who were fortunate enough to stick with the music program from sixth grade to graduation, he was a beloved, respected mentor.
 Students might glare and grumble, frustrated at certain challenges, exasperated when “one more time” became the rest of the afternoon.
 Students were challenged to play the phrase right and march the drill correctly, because he knew they could do it.
 He would make them see that they could, too.
 The band room was littered with musical scores, his office was a mess, but the room was overflowing with a sea of marching band trophies.
 He conducted with a pencil instead of a baton; the students wouldn’t have had it any other way.

 That Memorial Day 2014, the marching band filled the entire street.
 It consisted of both current students and alumni.
 There were 125 members that day, playing in memory of their beloved director, creating a sound that engulfed the town of Windber.
 The musicians were united in their desire to honor Larry McGiboney and to share the music and life lessons he had taught them along the way.

-Written by: Kelsey Walls
+By Kelsey Walls